 The post was requested and posted by Our Planet, a blog on innovating actions and people in the field of climate change put out by the US State department.
-The post is available for download.

 The I-CITE project included two other study tours: one on the transformation of industrial regions, and another on the transformation of the energy economy.
 The project was funded by the European Union and recently concluded with a conference in Brussels.

 The I-CITE project also launched the Emerging Leaders in Energy and Environmental Policy Network (ELEEP).
 ELEEP is a network of Europeans and Americans, who exchange innovative ideas and policy best practices both through a first-of-its-kind application of Facebook and in face-to-face meetings, like the study tours mentioned above.
 ELEEP has received support from the Robert Bosch Stiftung to continue its work through the end of 2012.